 Selected students will receive an award ranging from a minimum of $2,000 to a maximum of $10,000.
 Awards are renewable to qualifying students for up to three years or until graduation, whichever comes first.

-To be eligible for the Ida C. Koran Academic Assistance Program, the applicant must be a dependent child of an eligible Ecolab employee or retiree.
+To be eligible for the Ida C. Koran Academic Assistance Program, the applicant must be a dependent child of an eligible Ecolab employee or retiree with at least 12 months of service.
 Employees from companies acquired by Ecolab are eligible for the Trust's programs once the acquisition is finalized.
 Financial need using the Suggested Parent Contribution methodolgy (SPC) will determine the size of the award to selected students.

 The Academic Assistance Program is administered independently by Scholarship America.
 IRS regulations permit no more than one of every four applicants receives an award.
 The more applications received, the more awards selected.